5 Tips for Taking Care of Sensitive Skin

 3. Avoid triggers

 Sensitive skin, by definition, is the negative reaction of skin to certain triggers.
 Sometimes the best way to cope with this is to avoid these triggers altogether.
 Pay attention to what might be causing your sensitive skin to flare up: is it that new perfume, certain fabrics that you wear, or too much time in the sun?
-Other causes might be makeup, air conditioning or central heating.
-Being aware of what causes your specific sensitive skin flare-ups lets you plan appropriately.
+Other causes might be makeup, air-conditioning or central heating.
+Understanding what causes your specific sensitive skin flare-ups can help you manage or prevent them more easily.

 4. Always use sunscreen

-Use of facial sunscreen has been shown to actively help sensitive skin.
-(2) Choose a moisturizer with SPF to reduce the likelihood of acute UV exposure which could affect your skin’s overall health (even when you’re indoors).
+Regularly wearing facial sunscreen has been shown to actively help sensitive skin.
+Choose a daily moisturizer with SPF to reduce the likelihood of acute UV exposure, which could affect your skin’s overall health (even when you’re indoors).
 When you’re out in the sun, it’s a good idea to use a specific sunscreen (and not just a moisturizer with SPF), and be sure to wear a hat and sunglasses.

 5. Avoid harsh exfoliation